sunomura/commercialization-public/manufacture/iot/create-a-new-bsp.md

 ## <span id="Create_a_new_BSP_working_folder"></span><span id="create_a_new_bsp_working_folder"></span><span id="CREATE_A_NEW_BSP_FILE"></span>Create a new BSP working folder

-1. Create a BSP working folder that you'd like to modify.
+1. From the IoT Core Shell, create a BSP working folder that you'd like to modify.

     ```
     newbsp MyRPi2